- Graduate Management Trainee

 Finance for Decision Making

-Financial decisions and their implications are an important consideration for global business?.
+Financial decisions and their implications are an important consideration for global business'.
 This module will examine a range of theoretical and practical issues surrounding financial decision making.
-The module will provide students with an understanding of the key issues and techniques used in financial decision making with particular emphasis placed on corporate governance within the context of financial decision making.
+The module will provide students with an understanding of the key issues and techniques used in financial decision making with particular emphasis placed on ethical corporate governance and business ethics within the context of financial decision making.

 This module is designed to provide students with the necessary tool kit to lead their own professional credibility, during and after their under graduate study.
 It will provide an interactive and experiential learning environment for students whereby they can learn about the kind of business leader they want to become and how to achieve this